Hans-Karl Freiherr von Esebeck

-Hans-Karl Freiherr von Esebeck (10 July 1892 – 5 January 1955) was a German general who commanded the 15th Panzer Division in the Afrika Korps.
+Hans-Karl Asmus Werner Freiherr von Esebeck (10 July 1892 – 5 January 1955) was a German general who commanded the 15th Panzer Division in the Afrika Korps.

 Esebeck had knowledge of and was sympathetic to the anti-Hitler conspiracy in the military.
-He was arrested on 21 July 1944 and spent the rest of the war in concentration camps.
-Liberated at the end of the war he lived the rest of his life in poverty and died on 5 January 1955.
+He was arrested on 21 July 1944, discharged from the Wehrmacht with effect from 31 December 1944 and spent the rest of the war in a military prison.
+Liberated at the end of the war he lived the rest of his life at Bodelschwingh Castle, died on 5 January 1955 and was buried in the Family Cemetery at Bodelschwingh Castle.

+Family

+Hans-Karl was the son of the Master of the Horse (Oberstallmeister) of Kaiser Wilhelm II and Major General à la suite Walter Asmus Karl Friedrich Eberhard Freiherr von Esebeck (1853–1914), lord of the manor and Knight of Justice (Rechtsritter) of the Johanniter-Orden, and his first wife (∞ 1882) Elisabeth Luise Mathilde Gräfin von Blumenthal (1855–1893), daughter of lord of the manor Captain (ret.)
+Georg Adam Werner Graf von Blumenthal (1815–1883).
+After Elisabeth's death, widower Freiherr von Esebeck married on 23 October 1902 in Echzell Margarethe Dorothea von Harnier (1872–1920).
+Hans-Karl had four siblings.